 Last year, over half of Americans with New Year’s resolutions planned to improve their finances and eat healthier.
 Tackling both of those at once can seem daunting, but luckily, a rewards credit card can be the right tool to kick-start 2021.

 The USDA estimates the average U.S. family of four on a moderate budget spends up to about $1,107 per month on groceries.
 Just 2 percent cash back would give you nearly $266 back per year with the right grocery credit card.
 Depending on your biggest everyday expenses, the best credit card for groceries might also help you rack even more cash back or miles on other parts of your budget, like gas or dining.

 Take a look at this year’s top cards for groceries and grocery delivery and learn how you can use them to maximize your rewards.

-Best credit cards for groceries at the supermarket
+Best grocery credit cards

 - Best for travel rewards: American Express® Gold Card